mohammed-444/Embedded_linux_tasks/python/README.md

 - install c++ helper  from extension
 - install cmake  from extension
 - install cmake tools  from extension
+## 00.2) Multi client socket:
+ * use threading to connect multi client to a server

 ## 01) Counting number in list :
  * Write a Python program to count the specific number  in a given list.
 ## 02) Vowel or not :